-The Exchange believes that its proposal is consistent with Section 6(b) of the Act,20 in general, and furthers the objectives of Section 6(b)(5) of the Act,21 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest, by allowing for more widespread use of M-ELOs and M-ELO+CBs.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act,27 in general, and furthers the objectives of Section 6(b)(5) of the Act,28 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest, by allowing for more widespread use of M-ELOs and M-ELO+CBs.

-When the Commission approved the M-ELO and the M-ELO+CB, it determined that these Order Types are consistent with the Act because they "could create additional and more efficient trading opportunities on the Exchange for investors with longer investment time horizons, including institutional investors, and could provide these investors with an ability to limit the information leakage and the market impact that could result from their orders."22 Nothing about the Exchange's proposal should cause the Commission to revisit or rethink this determination.
-Indeed, the proposal will not alter the fundamental design of these Order Types, the manner in which they operate, or their effects.
+When the Commission approved the M-ELO and the M-ELO+CB, it determined that these Order Types are consistent with the Act because they "could create additional and more efficient trading opportunities on the Exchange for investors with longer investment time horizons, including institutional investors, and could provide these investors with an ability to limit the information leakage and the market impact that could result from their orders."
+Nothing about the Exchange's proposal should cause the Commission to revisit or rethink this determination.
+Indeed, the proposal will not alter

-20 15 U.S.C.
+27 15 U.S.C.
 78f(b).

-21 15 U.S.C.
+28 15 U.S.C.
 78f(b)(5).